thecapitalistcycle/reproduction-schemes/gloss-marx-sna.md

 Highlights incomprehension of variable capital eliminating constant capital except for depreciation.
 That absurdity  is ignored below to give a more accurate correspondence that would probably be understood by users of current SNA whereas in 1958 they still had not acquired input-output tables.

+Glossary has entries for:

+Marx term
+: Studenski 1958 term

+Studenski term
+: Modern term (SNA 2008, OECD glossary, Input Output Handbook, IFRS)

+Modern term
+: Modern definition with reference

+Transitively this implies:

+Marx term
+: Modern definition with reference

+Markup for glossary entries not recognized in Github but should work better with pandoc.